Plumbing Responsibilities: Tenant vs. Landlord

 Who Should Contact the Plumber?

-The first step when a plumbing problem arises is determining who should call in a professional.
-Even though the tenant might be the first to notice an issue, it's usually advised for the landlord to initiate the repair process.
+The first step when a plumbing problem arises is to determine who should call in a professional.
+Although the tenant may be the first to notice a problem, it's generally advisable for the landlord to initiate the repair process.

-1. Preliminary Communication : When a problem is detected, the tenant should inform the landlord as soon as possible.
-This can be via a call, an email, or any other agreed-upon means of communication between both parties.
+- Preliminary Communication When a problem is detected, the tenant must inform the landlord as soon as possible.
+This can be by phone, e-mail or any other means of communication agreed between the two parties.

-2. Initiation of Repairs : Once informed, the landlord should take responsibility for contacting the plumber or the appropriate service.
-This ensures the landlord's approval of the chosen professional and clarity on costs and responsibilities from the start.
+- Initiation of Repairs Once informed, the homeowner should take responsibility for contacting the appropriate plumber or service.
+This ensures the homeowner's approval of the chosen professional and clarity on costs and responsibilities from the outset.

-3. Agreement on the Work : Although the landlord initiates the process, they must get the tenant's approval for the time and date of the repairs, ensuring they don’t disrupt the tenant's daily life.
+- Agreement on the Work Although the landlord initiates the process, he must obtain the tenant's approval for the time and date of repairs, to ensure that they do not interfere with the tenant's daily life.

 Documentation and Follow-Up